mgeeky/ThreadStackSpoofer/README.md

 This precise logic is provided by `walkCallStack` and `spoofCallStack` functions in `main.cpp`.

-## Actually this is not (yet) a true stack spoofing

-As it's been pointed out to me, the technique here is not _yet_ truly holding up to its name for being a _stack spoofer_.
-Since we're merely overwriting return addresses on the thread's stack, we're not spoofing the remaining areas of the stack itself.
-Moreover we leave a sequence of `::CreateFileW` addresses which looks very odd and let the thread be unable to unwind its stack.
-That's because `CreateFile` was meant to solely act as an example, we're making the stack non-unwindable but still obscuring references to our shellcode memory pages.

-However I'm aware of these shortcomings, at the moment I've left it as is since I cared mostly about evading automated scanners that could iterate over processes, enumerate their threads, walk those threads stacks and pick up on any return address pointing back to a non-image memory (such as `SEC_PRIVATE` - the one allocated dynamically by `VirtuaAlloc` and friends).
-A focused malware analyst would immediately spot the oddity and consider the thread rather unusual, hunting down our implant.
-More than sure about it.
-Yet, I don't believe that nowadays automated scanners such as AV/EDR have sorts of heuristics implemented that would _actually walk each thread's stack_ to verify whether its un-windable `¯\_(ツ)_/¯` .

-Surely this project (and commercial implementation found in C2 frameworks) gives AV & EDR vendors arguments to consider implementing appropriate heuristics covering such a novel evasion technique.

-The research on the subject is not yet finished and hopefully will result in a better quality _Stack Spoofing_ in upcoming days.
-Nonetheless, I'm releasing what I got so far in hope of sparkling inspirations and interest community into further researching this area.

-Next areas improving the outcome are to research how we can _exchange_ or copy stacks (utilising [`GetCurrentThreadStackLimits`](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-getcurrentthreadstacklimits)/`NtQueryInformationThread`) from a legitimate thread running `kernel32!Sleep(INFINITE)` or possibly by manipulating our Beacon's thread `TEB/TIB` structures and fields such as `TebBaseAddress` providing shadowed TEB.
-Another idea would be to play with `RBP/EBP` and `RSP/ESP` pointers on a paused Beacon's thread to change stacks in a similar manner to ROP chains.

-## How do I use it?

-Look at the code and its implementation, understand the concept and re-implement the concept within your own Shellcode Loaders that you utilise to deliver your Red Team engagements.
-This is an yet another technique for advanced in-memory evasion that increases your Teams' chances for not getting caught by Anti-Viruses, EDRs and Malware Analysts taking look at your implants.

-While developing your advanced shellcode loader, you might also want to implement:

-- **Process Heap Encryption** - take an inspiration from this blog post: [Hook Heaps and Live Free](https://www.arashparsa.com/hook-heaps-and-live-free/) - which can let you evade Beacon configuration extractors like [`BeaconEye`](https://github.com/CCob/BeaconEye)
-- **Change your Beacon's memory pages protection to `RW` (from `RX/RWX`) and encrypt their contents** before sleeping (that could evade scanners such as [`Moneta`](https://github.com/forrest-orr/moneta) or [`pe-sieve`](https://github.com/hasherezade/pe-sieve))
-- **Clear out any leftovers from Reflective Loader** to avoid in-memory signatured detections
-- **Unhook everything you might have hooked** (such as AMSI, ETW, WLDP) before sleeping and then re-hook afterwards.

 ## Demo

 This is how a call stack may look like when it is **NOT** spoofed: